-Stores promote leasing as a more affordable option compared to buying but in reality your total lease payments will add up to more than the cash price of the item.
+Stores promote leasing as a more affordable option than buying something outright but in reality your total lease payments will add up to more than the cash price of the item.

 A 2015 ASIC report has shown that people can be charged up to 884% in interest for a consumer lease.